LeugimAtreides/19-React-Memory-Game/README.md

 # Technologies Used
 <br>
 The main purpose of this game is to train in the use of components by react.
 There is no back-end part of the application.
 I used Bootstrap as a the CSS framework.
-The app was deployed using Heroku.
+The app was deployed using GitHub Pages.

 # Front Page
 <br>